jan-ferdinand/zudoku/index.md

 </figure>

 When all printed digits are covered, the Sudoku essentially still looks the same.
-However, instead of Victor's print-out, Peggy's cards are used.
+However, instead of Victor\'s print-out, Peggy\'s cards are used.

 ### commit

 Peggy puts the solution with her cards facing down into the free cells.
-She needs to make sure that Victor can't tell which card she puts where – otherwise she would be giving him hints!
+She needs to make sure that Victor can\'t tell which card she puts where – otherwise she would be giving him hints!

 <figure>
 	<img src="assets/pic/zk_solve.jpg" alt="Peggy puts the solution face-down in the grid." style="width: 70%; display: block;margin-left: auto; margin-right: auto;"/>